Degree Fields

 Industrial Engineering Overview - Preparation - Day In The Life -

-Earnings - Employment - Career Path Forecast - Professional Organizations -
+Earnings - Employment - Career Path Forecast - Professional Organizations

-The work of health and safety engineers is similar to that of industrial engineers in that it deals with the entire production process.
+The work of health and safety engineers is similar to that of industrial engineers in that they deal with the entire production process.
 Health and safety engineers promote worksite or product safety and health by applying knowledge of industrial processes, as well as mechanical, chemical, and psychological principles.
 They must be able to anticipate, recognize, and evaluate hazardous conditions as well as develop hazard control methods.
 They also must be familiar with the application of health and safety regulations.

 Industrial Engineering Resources